MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 - [Manage phone numbers for your organization](manage-phone-numbers-landing-page.md) – Provides an overview of phone number types with links to specific articles for acquiring and managing numbers depending on your PSTN connectivity option.
 Describes [service phone numbers](manage-phone-numbers-landing-page.md#service-telephone-numbers) available from Microsoft that are included in your licensing.
 For information about service numbers provided by Operator Connect or Direct Routing, contact your provider.

-- [How many telephone numbers can you get](how-many-phone-numbers-can-you-get.md) – Describes how many phone numbers you can get depending on the types of telephone numbers and types of licenses you have bought and assigned.
+- [How many telephone numbers can you get](how-many-phone-numbers-can-you-get.md) – Describes how many phone numbers you can get depending on the types of telephone numbers and types of licenses you've bought and assigned.

 ## Step 5: If you want to set up a call queue